Classical Guitars: 1933 Moya Hermanos Almeria

 Moya Hermanos

 According to Jose Romanillos, who has seen this guitar in person, in his opinion, it is an Antonio de Torres copy and that it is very very interesting.
 The quote in the image shown here is by Jose Romanillos.
 This is under restoration.
+This weighs 1,073 grams = 37.386 ozs. = 2 lbs.
+5 1/2 ozs.

 This was fabricated by Juan Moya Martinez (1859-) and Andres Moya Martinez (1861-).
-These are the sons and pupils of Melchor de Moya Redondo (1827-1891), who founded his workshop in 1848, according to one of his guitar labels.
+These are the sons and pupils of Melchor de Moya Sanchez (1827-1891), who founded his workshop in 1848, according to one of his guitar labels.

 The Moya Hermanos won a first prize Gold Medal in 1895 at a provincial exposition.
 This has been stated on their labels since that time, in the earlier periods of their careers there was an image of the medal on the label.